ipython/ipython-website/README.md

 # Deployment

-Travis-CI should automatically deploy the website few minutes after the branches are merged or pushed on master, so you shouldn't need to worry about the building process.
+Travis-CI should automatically deploy the website few minutes after the branches are merged or fused on master, so you shouldn't need to worry about the building process.

-If you would like to build/push manually though, see next section.
+If you would like to build/fuse manually though, see next section.

 # Build website